IDPF/epubtestweb/development-notes.md

 When the testsuite has been updated, run import:
 		./run.sh import ~/epub-testsuite/content/30

 This creates a new testsuite version, along with new evaluations.
 These new evaluations are partially populated with data from the previous evaluations, depending on how much of the testsuite has changed.

-Question: How does the public homepage change when the testsuite is updated?

-1. The RS evaluation is now partial, and some categories have a score of 0
-2. The RS evaluation is now partial and new or changed items are scored as if they were N/A (score may actually improve in this case)
-3. The partial RS evaluation lives internally and the old evaluation is used as the public one.
-The trouble with this is that it makes it difficult to compare reading systems, as they may be based on different test suite versions.

-In the future: allow managing more than one evaluation from the UI.
+Assuming these evaluations now contain some unanswered tests, they are flagged accordingly (see below in "Scoring").

 Scoring
 ======
-Right now, scoring is very simple.
-Each category score is calculated by dividing the tests passed by the total number of applicable tests.
-If there are zero applicable tests, the category is scored as "0".

-TODO: address the following issues with scoring:

-1. A required test that is marked "N/A" should count as a "Fail"
-2. If there are zero applicable tests in a category, and they are all optional, we should mark that category as "N/A" rather than give it a value.
-3. Should the score be based only on required tests?
-Then optional tests that pass are bonus points, and ones that fail are not counted against the overall score.
+Test results are "Supported"/"Not supported"/"No answer given"

+Score: percent of passed tests, regardless of optional or required.

+If there are results for which no answer has been given, for whatever reason (could be that the test suite was upgraded), flag eval as "incomplete" and indicate on all pages that this is the case.

 Permissions
 ======